GlobalWebIndex/cmd-extra/README.md

 # Cmd.Extra

-Experimental package with convenience functions for working with Cmd.
+Experimental package with helpful functions for working with Cmd.
 Note that this API is experimental and may go through more iterations.

 Feedback and contributions are very welcome.